libp2p/docs/content/concepts/transports/webrtc.md

 Contrary to the standard WebRTC handshake process, the browser and server do not exchange the SDP.
 Instead, they employ a technique known as [SDP munging](https://webrtc.github.io/samples/src/content/peerconnection/munge-sdp/).
-This technique allows the browser to simulate the exchange of an SDP, but in reality, it constructs it locally using the information provided by the server's multiaddress.
+This technique allows the browser node to simulate the exchange of an SDP, but in reality, it constructs it locally using the information provided by the server node's multiaddress.

 {{< alert icon="" context="info" text="SDP (Session Description Protocol) is a protocol that is used to describe multimedia sessions.
 The SDP answer is a message sent by a server in response to an SDP offer from a client.
 The offer and answer are used to establish a session between a client and server, allowing them to exchange media." />}}